VMjack64/SOC-Homelab/PART12.md

 # Part 12: What EDR to use?
 (Day 29)
 Throughout this lab, I've gone through so much, from setting up Splunk to investigating two types of authentication activity and a malware situation, to establishing a ticketing system.
 Now, to cap off the main challenge, I’ve decided to make an attempt on integrating an endpoint detection & response (EDR) tool with Splunk.
 With Elastic Defend not being a viable option to begin with, I did some prior research for other EDR tools that could work with Splunk, preferably free of charge.
 This led me to this [YouTube short by MyDFIR](https://www.youtube.com/shorts/BzRXa4IGOy8), where Steven mentions an EDR called Aurora Lite.
 Looking up this tool, I found it to fulfill much of my needs; the only catch was that this is a watered down version of Aurora (the full version), but Steven echos some wise words of wisdom in the same short:

-***“Tools are just tools.
-What matters most is knowing how to use them to make sense of data and to tell a story.”***
+> ***Tools are just tools.
+What matters most is knowing how to use them to make sense of data and to tell a story.***

 What I took away from this is that even if it’s a different experience from Elastic Defend, what's most important for me at the moment is understanding the fundamentals, or concepts, of EDRs.
 As such, I’ve settled upon Aurora Lite for my lab’s EDR.